sadra-hatami/HTML_Encyclopedia_Website/README.md

 # 📖 About

-HTML Encyclopedia is a comprehensive educational website created as a complete reference for HTML.
+**HTML Encyclopedia** is a comprehensive educational website designed to serve as a complete reference for HTML.

-Unlike traditional HTML tutorials, this project documents the entire evolution of HTML—from the earliest elements to the latest HTML5 standard, including deprecated and obsolete tags.
+Unlike traditional HTML tutorials, this project documents the entire evolution of HTML—from the earliest elements to the latest HTML5 standard—including common, rare, deprecated, and obsolete HTML tags.

 Each documented HTML element includes:

-- 📌 Detailed explanation
+* 📌 Detailed explanations
-- 🏷️ Complete attribute reference
+* 🏷️ Complete attribute references
-- 💡 Practical examples
+* 💡 Practical code examples
-- 📖 Usage notes
+* 📖 Usage notes
-- ✅ Best practices
+* ✅ Best practices

-Whether you're learning HTML for the first time or looking for a professional reference, this project is designed to be your all-in-one resource.
+Whether you are learning HTML for the first time or searching for a reliable reference, HTML Encyclopedia is designed to be an all-in-one educational resource.

 ---

 # ✨ Features

-- 📚 24 comprehensive chapters
+* 📚 Well-organized educational content
-- 🏷️ 150+ documented HTML elements
+* 🏷️ Comprehensive HTML element documentation
-- 🧩 Complete attribute reference
+* 🧩 Complete attribute references
-- 💡 Extensive practical examples
+* 💡 Practical code examples
-- ⚠️ Deprecated & obsolete HTML elements
+* ⚠️ Deprecated & obsolete HTML elements
-- 🔎 Easy navigation
+* 🔍 Easy navigation
-- 📱 Responsive design
-- 🎨 Modern user interface
+* 🎨 Modern dark user interface
-- ⚡ Fast and lightweight
+* 📱 Responsive design
+* ⚡ Lightweight & fast
-- 📖 Suitable for beginners and experienced developers
+* 📖 Suitable for students and professional developers

 ---

 # 🎯 Why HTML Encyclopedia?

-Unlike most HTML tutorials that focus only on commonly used elements, HTML Encyclopedia documents the complete history of HTML in one place.
+Most HTML tutorials focus only on commonly used elements.

+HTML Encyclopedia goes further by documenting the complete history of HTML in one place—from obsolete tags to the latest HTML5 features.

-This project serves both as a learning platform and a professional reference for web developers.
+The goal of this project is to provide an educational resource that is both easy to learn from and useful as a professional reference.

 ---

 # 🛠️ Built With

-- HTML5
+* HTML5
-- CSS3
+* CSS3
-- JavaScript (Vanilla JS)
+* Vanilla JavaScript

 ---

 # 🚀 Live Demo

+### Website

 https://sadra-hatami.github.io/HTML-Encyclopedia-Website/